HonkingGoose/git-gosling/docs/git_sandbox/create_your_first_github_repo.md

 ### Check your repository on GitHub

 Go to [GitHub.com](https://github.com/) while logged in, you will see a list of repositories.
-Click on your `sandbox` repository, and go explore.
+Select your `sandbox` repository, and go explore.
 Do not edit the file in the GitHub repository, we'll do that together in the next section.

 ## Summary